Speciesism: Relationship with the animal–industrial complex

 The profound cultural devaluation of other animals that permits the violence that underlies the animal industrial complex is produced by far-reaching speciesist socialization.
 For instance, the system of primary and secondary education under the capitalist system largely indoctrinates young people into the dominant societal beliefs and values, including a great deal of procapitalist and speciesist ideology.
-The devalued status of other animals is deeply ingrained; animals appear in schools merely as caged "pets," as dissection and vivisection subjects, and as lunch.
+The devalued status of other animals is deeply ingrained; animals appear in schools merely as caged "pets", as dissection and vivisection subjects, and as lunch.
 On television and in movies, the unworthiness of other animals is evidenced by their virtual invisibility; when they do appear, they generally are marginalized, vilified, or objectified.
 Not surprisingly, these and numerous other sources of speciesism are so ideologically profound that those who raise compelling moral objections to animal oppression largely are dismissed, if not ridiculed.

-Some scholars have argued that all kinds of animal production are rooted in speciesism, reducing animals to mere economic resources.
-Built on the production and slaughter of animals, the animal–industrial complex is perceived as the materialization of the institution of speciesism, with speciesism becoming "a mode of production".
-In his 2011 book Critical Theory and Animal Liberation, J. Sanbonmatsu argues that speciesism is not ignorance or the absence of a moral code towards animals, but is a mode of production and material system imbricated with capitalism.
+Some scholars have argued that all forms of animal production are rooted in speciesism, because they reduce animals to economic resources.
+Built on the production and slaughter of animals, the animal-industrial complex has been described as the material form of speciesism, with speciesism becoming "a mode of production".
+In his 2011 book Critical Theory and Animal Liberation, J. Sanbonmatsu argues that speciesism is not simply ignorance or the absence of a moral code towards animals, but a mode of production and material system connected with capitalism.